Logo

-Ever wondered why payment security feels like navigating a maze blindfolded?
+Ever wondered why PCI DSS compliance feels like navigating a maze blindfolded?
 You’re not alone.
 PCI DSS isn’t just another acronym floating around in the payments world—it’s the rulebook that keeps cardholder data safe from the bad guys.

 It was born in 2006 from the collective muscle of Visa, Mastercard, American Express, Discover, and JCB.
 What started as a shared standard quickly became the backbone of modern payment security.

 And if you’re running a fintech startup?
 Understanding PCI DSS isn’t optional.
 It’s survival.
-Sixty percent of small businesses hit by cyberattacks shut down within six months.
+According to the National Cyber Security Alliance, 60% of small businesses hit by cyberattacks shut down within six months.
 And in 2023 alone, over 63% of fintech breaches involved stolen payment card data—usually because basic security controls were missing.

 The part most founders underestimate?
 PCI DSS applies to anyone touching card data—processors, digital wallets, BNPL platforms, mobile payment apps.
 Even if you outsource payments, you’re still responsible for keeping your environment compliant.